pollyannafx/pollyannafx/README.md

 a while ago i decided it'd be a good idea to create a personal github account for projects i wanted to pursue outside of serious work, and i'm trying to be better about maintaining this space. i am working on many projects simultaneously; most stuff here is a work in progress. i love long walks, tea, 2000s electronic music, and a rotating assortment of indie games and science fiction.

+the two pinned respositories are the two i'm the least embarrassed about.

 **[5/6/2025]** the repositories here are (still) so out of date lol
 - i have ideas i've been cooking, code that i've been working on, and changes i still need to push.
 - many projects are never intended to be 100% completed and are intended more as safe spaces for me to practise my skills. that's okay.